 Few drugs out there are more addictive than cocaine.
 The drug has a number of names, including blow, coke, and snow.
 No matter what it’s called, it has a high potential for abuse.
-It’s important to know about the dangers of cocaine abuse and why professional detox is a must.
+It’s important to know about the dangers of cocaine abuse and why attending a professional cocaine detox center is a must.

 What Is Cocaine?

 Before people can truly understand cocaine abuse, they have to know more about the drug.
 Cocaine is a natural stimulant that comes from the leaves of coca plants.
 These plants grow naturally in parts of South America.
 Despite that, cocaine is an illegal drug.
 Buying this drug on the street can cause a couple major problems.
 First, it can get people in trouble with the law, including jail time.
 Second, they never know what the street dealers really sell them.
 Many dealers cut their drugs with other chemicals to save money instead of using 100-percent cocaine.
 For example, it’s common for dealers to cut cocaine with talcum powder or cornstarch.
 These ingredients look similar to cocaine.
 Other times, they use harsh chemicals that can cause numerous health problems.
 In any case, it’s not safe to use cocaine.

 The first problem is that cocaine is an addictive drug.
 The more people use, the harder it is to stop.
 To make matters worse, it’s possible to overdose on cocaine.
 People who use too much can have problems with their hearts.
 Of course, other problems can arise from cocaine abuse as well.
 People who use it orally can suffer from severe bowel decay.
 Studies show that it happens as a result of reduced blood flow.
 Those who snort the drug can have problems with their noses.
 Some of these issues include: